phogolekk/MyProject/README.md

-# MyProject--> This a simple java progam for converting Kelvin to celsius, pounds to kilograms and miles to kilometers,
+# Conversion Service--> This a simple java progam for converting Kelvin to celsius, pounds to kilograms and miles to kilometers,

 Used java version 1.8 on eclipse ide